 Australia’s World Championships PT Vision Impaired representatives, Jonathan Goerlach and Gerrard Gosens will benefit from the challenge of racing Italian champion Maurizio Romeo and the other internationals Ryu Nakazawa (JAP) and Kin Wa Chu (Hong Kong).

-Find more details about this event - 2018 Devonport ITU Paratriathlon World Cup
+Related Event: 2018 Devonport ITU Paratriathlon World Cup